alexcoy06/Notes/Data_Science/ML_Models/Feature_Selection.md

 ---

 ## Embedded Methods

+Embedded methods incorporate feature selection as part of the model training process, which helps to improve the generalization of the model.
+These methods balance the trade-offs between computational efficiency and model accuracy by automatically selecting features during model fitting.
+Consider using embedded methods when you want a streamlined approach that integrates feature selection with model training, particularly when you expect only a subset of features to be truly influential.

 **7. Regularization Techniques (LASSO)**
 Uses L1 regularization to shrink less important feature coefficients to zero, effectively performing feature selection.
 LASSO is particularly useful when you expect only a subset of features to be useful.